rdlauer/articles/blues/rpibattery/battery-project.md

-# Is the Raspberry Pi a Practical Solution for Remote Monitoring?
+# Optimizing a Raspberry Pi for Off-Grid Power Consumption

+*Let's dive into how we can use a set of power-optimizing strategies on a Raspberry Pi and turn it into an off-grid IoT solution.*

 I'm hoping a good portion of you saw the recent [Explaining Computers video](https://youtu.be/lPyDtuzYE5s) comparing various Raspberry Pi models and how long they last on a 12V lead acid battery versus a USB battery pack.
 If not, it's worth a watch!

 This inspired me to think more about how useful a Raspberry Pi 4 Model B could *really* be in a remote, battery-powered setting.
 I mean it's tempting, right?
 When developing on a single-board computer (SBC) you get access to the full Python language and all of its libraries.
 There is a file system that can handle whatever you throw at it (within reason).
 Virtually anything you want to run on a generic Linux distribution can run on a Pi.

 But...the Raspberry Pi 4 wasn't necessarily designed to run off-grid.
-That's what the [Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero/) and [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/) are for after all.
+That's more what the [Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero/) and [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/) are for after all.

 ![raspberry pi power consumption](rpi-power.png)

 However, there are scenarios where, whether it's out of convenience or necessity, using a Raspberry Pi to its fullest extent in the wilds is worth trying.

 In this project, I want to measure how long a [Raspberry Pi 4 Model B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) will last on a USB power bank in a real world setting as it gathers sensor data and relays it to the cloud.
-I also want to **run a comparison** between a stock Raspberry Pi configuration and a Pi optimized with a set of [power-optimizing strategies](NEEDLINK).
+I also want to **run a comparison** between a stock Raspberry Pi and a Pi configured with a set of [power-optimizing strategies](https://blues.io//blog/tips-tricks-optimizing-raspberry-pi-power/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=battery-raspberry-pi).

 *I'll tackle this with:*

 - Raspberry Pi 4 Model B (of course)
 - The largest (affordable) battery pack I could find (a 30,000 mAh beast)
-- The [Blues Wireless Notecard](https://blues.io/) (for remote cellular and an onboard temperature sensor)
+- The [Blues Wireless Notecard](https://blues.io/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=battery-raspberry-pi) (for remote cellular and an onboard temperature sensor)

 If you'd like to see a short video summary of the project (and maybe watch me get electrocuted), you can check it out on YouTube:

-VIDEO
+INSERT VIDEO HERE

 ## My Power Consumption Hypothesis